FAQ’S

 Where do the dogs in your rescue come from?

-Our main focus is helping the rural shelters.
-We pull as many animals as possible, as often as possible so they are not overflowing.
-We are partnered with all the local county animal shelters as well as Arizona Humane Society.
-When space allows we occasionally take in owner surrenders, strays and dog listed on Facebook/Craigslist that are unaltered.
+Our primary focus is helping rural shelters by pulling as many animals as possible to prevent overcrowding.
+We partner closely with all local county animal shelters as well as Humane Societies.
+When space allows, we also occasionally take in owner surrenders, strays, and dogs listed on Facebook or Craigslist who are unaltered and in need of rescue.

 How much can you tell about us about the dogs past?